+- tions of Hazardous Waste Storage

 - Failure to Perform Weekly Inspections of Hazardous Waste Storage Areas

 - Contingency Planning Violations......CERS

 - Marking and Labeling of Containers

 Not having, or having inadequate, hazardous waste manifests

 Hazardous Waste Management 3

 - If your business has been identified as a generator of hazardous waste and/or universal waste, you must follow federal and state hazardous waste laws. - The intent of these laws is to ensure that hazardous waste is properly managed to protect public health and the environment.